pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 Record selection in RUN LOG.

-#### Step D — Execute One Safe Chunk
+#### Step D — Execute (one safe chunk)

 Default: one atomic step.

-Use BATCH_20/BLITZ only if explicitly allowed in CONTROL_PLANE and the scope is tight.
+You may do up to 5 atomic changes if they share the same surface area and verification.

 Stop immediately if:

 - any command fails
-- any mini-check fails
+- any check fails
 - risk balloons beyond the allowed scope

 #### Step E — Verification (cheapest relevant)